Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents

 \section{Abstract}

 Large language model (LLM)-based agents are increasingly trained with reinforcement learning (RL) to enhance their ability to interact with external environments through tool use, particularly in search-based settings that require multi-turn reasoning and knowledge acquisition.
-However, existing approaches typically rely on outcome-based rewards that are only provided at the final answer.
-This reward sparsity becomes particularly problematic in multi-turn settings, where long trajectories exacerbate two critical issues: (i) advantage collapse, where all rollouts receive identical rewards and provide no useful learning signals, and (ii) lack of fine-grained credit assignment, where dependencies between turns are obscured, especially in long-horizon tasks; and (iii) poor sample efficiency, where each rollout yields only a single outcome signal, leading to low data utilization.
+However, existing approaches typically rely on outcome-based rewards that are only provided exclusively upon generating the final answer.
+This reward sparsity becomes particularly problematic in multi-turn settings, where long trajectories exacerbate three critical issues: (i) advantage collapse, where all rollouts receive identical rewards and provide no useful learning signals; (ii) lack of fine-grained credit assignment, where the correctness of intermediate turns is obscured, especially in long-horizon tasks; and (iii) poor sample efficiency, where each rollout yields only a single outcome signal, leading to low data utilization.
 In this paper, we propose Information Gain-based Policy Optimization (IGPO), a simple yet effective RL framework that provides dense and intrinsic supervision for multi-turn agent training.
 IGPO models each interaction turn as an incremental process of acquiring information about the ground truth, and defines turn-level rewards as the marginal increase in the policy's probability of producing the correct answer.
 Unlike prior process-level reward approaches that depend on external reward models or costly Monte Carlo estimation, IGPO derives intrinsic rewards directly from the model's own belief updates.
-These intrinsic turn-level rewards are combined with outcome-level supervision to form dense reward trajectories.
+These intrinsic turn-level rewards are combined with outcome-level supervision to form dense reward signals.
 Extensive experiments on both in-domain and out-of-domain benchmarks demonstrate that IGPO consistently outperforms strong baselines in multi-turn scenarios, achieving higher accuracy and improved data efficiency.
 Our code is available at \url{https://github.com/GuoqingWang1/IGPO}.